kptdev/kpt/docs/pkg/README.md

 `pkg` manages Resource configuration packages.

-Packages are stored in git repositories, and may be either the entire repo, or a subdirectory of the repo.  **Any git repository containing Resource configuration may be used as a package**, no additional structure or formatting is necessary for kpt to be able to fetch or pull updates from the package.
+Packages are collections of Resource configuration stored in git repositories.
+They may be either the entire repo, or only a subdirectory of the repo.

+**Any git repository containing Resource configuration may be used as a package**, no additional structure or formatting is necessary for kpt to be able to fetch or pull updates from the package.

 Packages may be customized using various techniques such as [setters] and [functions].

-Packages may be applied to a cluster directly using [apply].
+Packages may be applied to a cluster using [apply].

-The typical package workflows is
+A typical package workflow:

 1. `kpt pkg get` to get a package
 2. `kpt config set`, `kpt config run` or `vi` to modify configuration